BiologicalRecordsCentre/brc-charts/README.md

-### BRC Atlas library
+### BRC Charts library
-The BRC Atlas library is a Javascript library for producing various charts tailored to biological records.
+The BRC Charts library is a Javascript library for producing various charts tailored to biological records.

 ## Installing
 You can get the javscript amd css builds from